 Introduction

-On April 4, 2025, FERC staff approved Plaquemines Expansion, LLC’s and Venture Global Plaquemines LNG, LLC’s (collectively referred to as “Plaquemines”) request to enter into FERC’s Pre-filing Environmental Review Process (Pre-filing Process) for the planned Plaquemines Expansion Project.
-More information may be found in FERC Docket No. PF25-7-000 in eLibrary.
+On November 26,2025, FERC staff accepted Plaquemines Expansion, LLC’s and Venture Global Plaquemines LNG, LLC’s (collectively referred to as “Plaquemines”) into the formal Certificate Proceeding (CP) phase under FERC’s review process.
+More information can be found in FERC Docket No. CP26-27-000 in FERC’s eLibrary.
 Please note that the project has not been approved at this time.

 Plaquemines LNG Expansion Project Route and Description